 Stephen K. SugarmanPrincipal

-Throughout the course of a legal career approaching 15 years, Stephen Sugarman has prided himself on pursuing and litigating complex personal injury cases, many of which require painstaking investigation before a lawsuit is filed or even contemplated.
+Throughout the course of his legal career, Stephen Sugarman has prided himself on pursuing and litigating complex personal injury cases, many of which require painstaking investigation before a lawsuit is filed or even contemplated.
 In addition to his trial and arbitration practice, Stephen's determined approach to his clients and their families has resulted in some of the firm's most significant settlements over the past decade.

 His practice concentrates in the areas of medical malpractice, defective consumer products, car accidents, construction site accidents, explosion and fire cases, and general liability cases.
 Stephen is past co-chair of the Tort Law Committee of the Boston Bar Association and is a member of numerous bar organizations where he has served on civil litigation, trial and administration of justice committees.
 Stephen also regularly lectures at Massachusetts Continuing Legal Education (MCLE) and other education programs.